free website stats program

 Firstly, arrange the equation as mathematical form.

-or, Decimal Fraction for Competitive exams let, the missing number be X.
+or, Decimal Fraction Tricks let, the missing number be X.

 so, Decimal Fraction

-or, Decimal Fraction Tricks applying the formula of (a2 - b2)
+or, Decimal Fraction for Competitive exams applying the formula of (a2 - b2)

 Therefore, the missing number here in this equation is, 13.28.